 The Oxford Tube is a very popular way to get to Oxford by bus.
 The company runs buses 24 hours a day.
 They leave London Victoria Coach Station every ten to 15 minutes, throughout the day and have frequently scheduled departures throughout the night.
 The trip takes about an hour and 40 minutes.

-The Oxford Tube has pick up points from multiple stops in London and in Oxford.
-The fare costs £15 one way or £18 for same day round trip.
+The Oxford Tube has pick -up points from multiple stops in London and in Oxford.
+The fare costs £15 one way or £18 for same-day round-trip.
 There are multiple trip deals, as well as student, senior and child fares available.
-Check their website for a map of their pick up and drop off points and find their 2017 schedule here.

 National Express run coach trips to Oxford Bus Station from London Victoria Coach Station virtually round the clock.
 Buses leave every 15 minutes during peak times.
 The journey takes about an hour and 40 minutes.
 Round trip tickets for specific, booked trips cost £19.00.
 Open return tickets that can be used up to three months after purchase cost £21.50.
 Tickets can be booked online.